jhimes144/AvaStride/README.md

 ### Working Sample
 ![alt text](https://github.com/jhimes144/AvaStride/blob/main/FirstPersonShooter.Windows/sampleShot.png?raw=true)
 Inside this repo is a sample based on an [improved FPS template](https://github.com/Doprez/smooth-fps-template/tree/main).
+Please note that this sample is barebones and doesn't necessarily follow a good code scalable pattern for communication from and to the UI.
+AvaStride provides methods for communication between threads, but it would up to you to make a pattern that scales and works for you.

 ### Existing/New Project
 1. Install the AvaStride nuget package to your Stride solution.